mariyagd/ft_irc/md/Commands.md

 	3. USER message
 	4. Service message

+- A "PASS" command is not required for a client connection to be registered, but it MUST precede the latter of the NICK/USER combination (for a user connection)
+- Upon success, the client will receive an RPL_WELCOME
 - If the selected nickname during registration is already in use, the server must iteratively modify it until an available one is found and must **send error message to the client `ERR_NICKNAMEINUSE`**.
-The procedure is illustrated using the example nickname 'lola':
+The procedure is illustrated using the example nickname `lola`:

-	- Initially, an underscore is appended to the original nickname, resulting in 'lola_'.
+	- Initially, an underscore is appended to the original nickname, resulting in `lola_`.
 	- If this modified nickname is still taken, sequential numbers are added starting from 1.
-For instance: 'lola1', 'lola2', and so forth, until an available nickname is obtained, such as 'lola10', 'lola11', and beyond.
+For instance: `lola1`, `lola2`, and so forth, until an available nickname is obtained, such as `lola10`, `lola11`, and beyond.
 ##### Replies upon registration:
 The server sends Replies 001 to 004 to a user upon successful registration.

 ###### 001    RPL_WELCOME
 - indicates that the connection is now registered and known the to the entire IRC network.
 The reply message MUST contain the full client identifier upon which it was registered.

 ```